 Best Things to Do in Marathon, Florida

-1. The Crane Point Museum, Nature Center, and Historic Site
+1. Check Out the Crane Point Museum, Nature Center, and Historic Site

 Crane Point is located 63 acres away from the highway behind a group of trees, preserving the last remaining undisturbed thatch-palm hammock.